 Espresso is the most robust and concentrated type of brewed coffee and contains a high amount of caffeine.

 A shot of Espresso definitely loses its flavor with time, but does Espresso also lose caffeine over time?

 No, the amount of caffeine in an Espresso shot doesn’t matter how much time you store it.
 Many chemical breakdowns occur in the shot of Espresso, which alters its taste over time, the Crema also dies, but the amount of caffeine always remains the same.

-If you have read this article, now you certainly have the answer to how long does Espresso shots last?
+If you have read this article, now you certainly have the answer to how long Espresso shots last.

 Espresso shot does not expire, and you will not get sick if you drink a day-old shot of Espresso.
-But it won’t be enjoyable, and it will destroy your taste buds.
-If your taste buds are not sensitive, you can enjoy a bitter shot of Espresso.
+But it won’t be enjoyable either.
+If your taste buds are not sensitive, and you can enjoy a bitter shot of Espresso.
 Then Go On!
 There’s no harm in it.